bossiemanuele/bossiemanuele.github.io/_portfolio/01_BSIE.md

 - **High-imbalance resource allocation scenario**
   → Detects inequality with high sensitivity where traditional metrics fail

-Across these experiments, BSI demonstrates:
+Across these experiments, BSI demonstrated:
 - Robustness to imbalance
 - Consistency across different data regimes
 - Smooth numerical behavior

----

-## Impact & Applications

 The Boltzmann-Shannon Index provides a **new lens for evaluating clustering and partitioning**, with several important implications: